LukeDuttweiler/genMCMCDiag/cran-comments.md

 We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 1 new problem, with a package maintained by us.
+The necessary update will be pushed to CRAN shortly.
  * We failed to check 0 packages